The National Park Service’s website appropriately describes the Massacre at Sand Creek as a “Betrayal” and “an American Atrocity”:

-Join me on an all-day pilgrimage to the site of that formative event in the history of the Tsitsistas (Cheyenne nation), Hinono’eiteen (the Arapaho nation), the State of Colorado and the American West.
-Through embodied experience, historical reflection, group discussion and a liturgy of lament, we will wrestle with our collective past and our present and future expressions of identity, faith, and justice.
+Join me on an annual Memorial Day weekend pilgrimage to the site of one of the most seminal and sobering events in the history of the Tsitsistas (Cheyenne nation), Hinono’eiteen (the Arapaho nation), the State of Colorado and the American West.
+Through embodied experience, historical reflection, group discussion and a liturgy of lament, we will wrestle with our collective past, our present societal moment and possible future expressions of identity, faith and justice.

 Here’s what former Sand Creek pilgrims have said about their experience…